Dartmouth Cruising Guide

 Salcombe and Kingsbridge

 Salcombe is about 15 nautical miles from Dartmouth.
-A very picturesque harbour steeped in history, Salcombe forms the entrance to the Kingsbridge Estuary and is a popular destination for visiting yachtsmen.
-On land, you’ll find a charming high street lined with artisan shops and well-loved nautical brands.
-Plus, don’t miss the Salcombe Dairy to savour a locally made frozen treat and take a coastal walk to enjoy the beautiful sea views.
-If your vessel is small enough, why not take a trip up to the small yet bustling market town of Kingsbridge where you can enjoy fine local food and browse an eclectic mix of shops.
+A very picturesque harbour steeped in history, Salcombe forms the entrance to the Kingsbridge Estuary and is a popular destination for visiting yachtsmen as there are many anchorages and creeks to explore nearby.
+Ashore, you’ll find a charming high street lined with artisan shops and the Salcombe Dairy produces locally made frozen treats, while the coastal walks offer beautiful sea views.

 Brixham

-Head northeast out of Dartmouth harbour and you’ll soon come across the busy fishing town of Brixham.
-Renowned for its pivotal role in establishing the UK’s fishing industry in the Middle Ages, its fishing activity remains strong and the state-of-the-art fish market is a hive of activity.
-A popular English Riviera town, Brixham is also popular with tourists.
-With a full-size replica of Sir Francis Drake’s ship, the Golden Hind, right in the centre of Brixham harbour the kids will be kept entertained for hours, or if you fancy something a little more peaceful, head up to Berry Head for a stunning coastal walk with beautiful clifftop views over the bay and explore the Napoleonic fortress and lighthouse.
+A popular English Riviera town, Brixham displays a full-size replica of Sir Francis Drake’s ship, the Golden Hind, right in the centre of the harbour – the kids will be kept entertained for hours.
+Or for something more peaceful, Berry Head is perfect for coastal walking, and you can explore the Napoleonic fortress and lighthouse.

 Things To Do